-In 2016, following a series of interim management jobs, Edwin Korver, founder of CROSS-SILO and architect of ROUNDMAP™, decided to pick up on a probe he had started in 2014.
-The question he had put to himself was: What is the impact of social and digital media on the customer development process?
+In 2016, after several interim management positions, Edwin Korver, founder of CROSS-SILO and architect of RoundMap™, decided to pick up on a probe he started in 2014.
+He had asked himself: What is the impact of social and digital media on the customer development process?

-This led to the creation of a 360-degree customer lifecycle canvas.
-After having created the canvas, new questions arose: How does digital media affect aspects like value position, business models, strategy, corporate culture, and business transformation?
+This led to the creation of a 360-degree sales cycle.
+After creating the first canvas, new questions arose: How does new media affect aspects like the value position, business models, business strategy, corporate culture, and transformation?

-By taking a bottom-up point of view, from the Ultimate Level of Truth™, new business models emerged that were previously undetectable, leading to the Business Model Matrix™.
+By taking a bottom-up approach, starting at the frontline operation, the Ultimate Level of Truth™, new business models emerged, leading to the Business Model Matrix™.
 Eventually, his research led to a full-fletched framework of business.

 Furthermore, Edwin found that the pendulum between depth of expertise and breadth of perspective had swung too far in favor of depth.
-The prevalence of specialists over generalists led to disconnected functional silos, creating organizational barriers that hampered innovation by eliminating the agily and flexibility that companies need to be able to adapt to change quickly and effectively.
+The prevalence of specialists over generalists led to disconnected functional silos, creating organizational barriers that hampered innovation by eliminating the agility and flexibility that companies need to adapt to change quickly and effectively.

-Thanks to the moral support of his wife Stella and dear friends, like Henk Koopmans, Vincent van Beek, Patrick Petersen, and Gerard van Vliet, Edwin managed to create a unified business framework to help companies to discover, design, develop, and direct business ventures, known as the ROUNDMAP™.
+Special thanks: With the moral support of his wife Stella and dear friends like Henk Koopmans, Vincent van Beek, Patrick Petersen, and Gerard van Vliet, Edwin managed to create a unified business framework to help companies discover, design, develop, and direct business ventures, known as the RoundMap™.